flaviocopes/nextjs-handbook/README.md

 ![](images/Screen%20Shot%202019-11-04%20at%2015.10.32.png)

-Really awesome because now you can use the browser debugger to inspect values and run your app one line%20at%20a time.
+Really awesome because now you can use the browser debugger to inspect values and run your app one line at a time.

 You can also use the VS Code debugger to debug server-side code.
 I mention this technique and [this tutorial](https://github.com/Microsoft/vscode-recipes/tree/master/Next-js) to set this up.